-► COMDEV pdev
+COMDEV pdev

-Specifies pdev as the physical device number of the partition on which the system command directory CMDNCO resides.
-See the Operator's Guide to File System Management for details on the construction of pdev numbers.
+Specifies pdev as the physical device number of the command device, the partition on which the system command directory CMDNC0 resides.
+See the Operator's Guide to File System Maintenance for details on the construction of pdev numbers.

-The partition specified by this directive becomes the system command device.
+The partition specified by this directive becomes logical disk zero.
 The COMDEV directive must be specified in the configuration file.

-► COMDVM pdev
+COMDVM pdev